jordanahidalgo/lab02/README.md

 * -1 int
 * true boolean
 * "33" string
-* 3.1415 int. double?
+* 3.1415 double

-## What would you have to do to add a new field, for example one called name, to a circle object? add a new string to the instance
+## What would you have to do to add a new field, for example one called name, to a circle object?
+You would have to add a new string to the instance
 ## Write the header for a method named send that has one parameter of type String, and does not return a value.
+public void send(String lmao)
 ## Write the header for a method named average that has two parameters, both of type int, and returns an int value.
+public int average(int lol,int kms)
 ## Look at the book you are reading right now.
 Is it an object or a class?
 If it is a class, name some objects.
-If it is an object, name its class. it is a class named textbook. some objects are contents, part 1, part 2, etc....
+If it is an object, name its class.
+It is a class named textbook.
+Some objects are contents, part 1, part 2, etc....
 ## Can an object have several different classes?
 Discuss.
+Yes and no. An object is under a single class but a class can be inside another class inside another class....